eslint/archive-website/docs/developer-guide/contributing/pull-requests.md

 * `Build` - changes to build process only.
 * `Upgrade` - for a dependency upgrade.

+Use the [labels of the issue you are working on](working-on-issues#issue-labels) to determine the best tag.

-The message summary should be a one-sentence description of the change and preferably shorter than 75 characters total.
+The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.
 The issue number should be mentioned at the end.
 If the commit doesn't completely fix the issue, then use `(refs #1234)` instead of `(fixes #1234)`.

 Here are some good commit message summary examples: